 Now, normally when we book a ride on Uber or order food from Zomato, we see very different and beautiful markers.
 How can we create something like that?

-There are two things that you can customize to change the appearance of a marker.
-First, you can change the icon of the marker, and second, you can change the shape of the marker.
-Folium gives the folium.Icon() class which can be used for creating custom icons for markers.
+You can customize two things to change a marker’s appearance: its icon and shape.
+Folium gives the folium.Icon() class, which can be used to create custom icons for markers.
 You can choose icons from a wide range of options.

 Now, let’s learn how you can change the shape of the marker.
-Folium has the folium.features.CustomIcon() class that can be used for creating custom markers.
+Folium map has the folium.features.CustomIcon() class that can be used for creating custom markers.
 It takes the path of the image and icon size in pixels as arguments and creates an icon object.
 This icon object can be passed to the folium.Icon() class as an icon for creating custom markers:

 folium custom markers

-Plotting Paths using Folium
+Plotting Paths using Folium Python

 • Create a base map